 The kids will really feel a part of the action if they are dressed for the part.
 First, pick the teams you’ll be cheering on.
-Your kids may have a favorite team or player to emulate, or maybe you can all also root for a country from your family’s heritage.
+Your kids may have a favorite team or player to emulate, and in addition to rooting for the US, you can all also root for a country from your family’s heritage for more cultural lessons.
 Next research the team colors and put together a team uniform for the kids to wear (or purchase a fan shirt).
 And if you are all game, try some face painting to raise the fan level up a notch.
 Be sure to use safe, non-toxic paints and test on a small patch of skin first to be sure there are no adverse reactions.
 We found some flag-face-painting instructions on the Snazaroo website.

 These images provided courtesy of snazaroo.com used with permission

 This Learning Liftoff puzzle focuses on the 2014 World Cup, but you and the kids can test your knowledge of that competition, which was held in Brazil.
 Some of the questions may be tough for the uninitiated, but a little research on the internet will help!
 Click on the image above for a pdf version you can print out.
 When you’ve completed the puzzle, check your work with the answer key.